AlcoholEdu for College and Haven

 - Have information about the resources available on campus.

-Login instructions for both programs have been emailed to your LUC.edu email account.
+Login instructions for both programs will be emailed to your LUC.edu email account on July 20th.